SURIYA-PRAKASH-E-S/DesignPatterns/Exercise1/Design-Pattern/behavioural/strategy/README.md

 - The **Strategy pattern** defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 - It allows the algorithm to vary independently from clients that use it.
 - Think of it like choosing a **payment method** – credit card, UPI, wallet, or cash on delivery.
 The checkout flow remains the same, but the payment logic varies.
 - It’s useful when multiple approaches can achieve the same task and need to be interchangeable.

+*Key Idea :*
+"Define a family of algorithms, encapsulate them, and allow choosing one at runtime without changing the main logic."

 ---

-## Problem Statement (Flipkart Payments)
+## Problem Statement
 Flipkart supports multiple payment methods like Credit Card, UPI, Wallet, and Cash on Delivery.
 The system should allow selecting a payment method at runtime without changing the core order-processing logic.